-- Peninsula Clean Energy: Peninsula Clean Energy (PCE) is a community choice energy program run by the local governments of San Mateo County that is the default electric provider for the City of San Mateo and provided approximately 73 percent of the community's electricity as of 2017 (expected to grow to more than 90 percent by 2020).
-First established in 2016, PCE provides electricity to community members from a higher proportion of renewable and carbon-free sources than PG&E. PCE plans to supply 100% carbon-free electricity by 2021 and 100% renewable electricity by 2025. - Energy efficiency retrofits: A number of single-family homes, multi-family homes, and businesses in San Mateo have conducted energy efficiency retrofits.
+- Peninsula Clean Energy: Peninsula Clean Energy (PCE) is a community choice energy program run by the local governments of San Mateo County that is the default electric provider for the City of San Mateo and provided approximately 87 percent of the community's electricity as of 2019 (expected to grow to more than 90 percent by 2020).
+First established in 2016, PCE provides electricity to community members from a higher proportion of renewable and carbon-free sources than PG&E. As of 2021, PCE supplies 100 percent carbon-free electricity and plans to supply 100 percent renewable electricity by 2025. - Energy efficiency retrofits: A number of single-family homes, multi-family homes, and businesses in San Mateo have conducted energy efficiency retrofits.
 These retrofits involve replacing older appliances with more energy-efficient models, upgrading insulation, improved sealing around windows and doors, and other types of activities.
-Since the 2015 CAP was adopted, over 1,600 single- and multi-family homes and at least 66 businesses, have completed energy efficiency retrofits through programs such as Energy Upgrade California and the San Mateo County Energy Watch. - Solar energy installation: Since 2016, San Mateo has required in its building code that all new residential and non-residential buildings install solar energy systems.
+From 2015 to 2019, over 1,600 single-family and multifamily homes and at least 66 businesses, have completed energy efficiency retrofits through programs such as Energy Upgrade California and the San Mateo County Energy Watch. - Solar energy installation: Since 2016, San Mateo has required in its building code that all new residential and non-residential buildings install solar energy systems.
 Many existing building owners have also chosen to voluntarily install these systems on their properties, reducing their electricity bills and increasing the amount of renewable energy used by the community.
-Since the 2015 CAP was adopted, San Mateo has installed close to 800 solar energy systems, capable of generating almost 5 MW of power.
+Since the 2020 CAP was adopted, San Mateo has installed close to 700 solar energy systems, capable of generating almost 4 MW of power. - Municipal energy efficiency retrofits: In addition to the Smart Street Light program and retrofits by private property owners, San Mateo has conducted several energy efficiency retrofits at municipal properties.
+At the end of 2017, the City began working with PG&E to identify potential retrofit activities through the Sustainable Systems Turnkey program.
+San Mateo secured approximately \$3.2 million in funding for energy-efficiency upgrades to municipal facilities.
+Since 2020, San Mateo has conducted significant retrofits to City facilities, saving over 1,831,170 kWh and 22,871 therms annually.
+The City has also carried out lighting retrofits at small buildings such as public park restrooms and storage sheds, using a grant from the San Mateo County Energy Watch.